-- the implemented transceiver functionalities and properties - the functions and the simplifications that are not implemented - parameters and interfaces (functions, behaviour, default value, type): e.g. pin name, pin type, signal name, signal type, parameter name, parameter type, quantity name, quantity type - important internal values of the model (e.g. internal states) - important physical values that are modelled and observable - range of validity (of signals, pins, quantities, parameters) - the model parameterization of the desired variable properties and their effect according to Ch.
-3.5 / 3.5.1, documentation of possible parameter settings and their consequence in a spreadsheet - implementation of error and warning reports - integration of the model into test bench - supported analysis types - recommended simulator settings / initial values (for iteration / convergence) - test report of the entire model - known deviations of the model to the real transceiver
+- the implemented transceiver functionalities and properties - the functions and the simplifications that are not implemented - parameters and interfaces (functions, behaviour, default value, type): e.g. pin name, pin type, signal name, signal type, parameter name, parameter type, quantity name, quantity type - important internal values of the model (e.g. internal states) - important physical values that are modelled and observable - range of validity (of signals, pins, quantities, parameters) - the model parameterization of the desired variable properties and their effect according to chapter 3.5, documentation of possible parameter settings and their consequence in a spreadsheet - implementation of error and warning reports - integration of the model into test bench - supported analysis types - recommended simulator settings / initial values (for iteration / convergence) - test report of the entire model - known deviations of the model to the real transceiver - used version of the IEEE standard of VHDL-AMS